 For more detailed information about the various WiTWA Tectrails STEM initiatives, check out the purpose-built website.

-Our newest initiative sees the Techtrails STEM & Future Skills experience move into the digital world creating a “self-serve” experience for students, educators and career influencers.
+Our Techtrails Online STEM modules experience moves into the digital world creating a “self-serve” experience for students, educators and career influencers.

 Techtrails Online is a series of digital modules featuring links to future careers and video content showcasing inspiring female STEM role models.

 Although accessible by all, this exciting new initiative has been designed to inspire especially young women and girls for a future in STEM, and give them the opportunity to explore where these skills could take them.
 For more details have a look at our Digital Resources page.

 Careers Discovery Platform (CDP)